Galapagos AdventureTwo departure dates available

 If you prefer to have your own room, the single supplement is $599 and will be added to your last payment.
 (Click here to understand why this single supplement is necessary).
 Please note that we cannot guarantee you a roommate for this trip, and if you room alone, you will be responsible for the single supplement.

-Please read below for two room options on San Cristobal which can affect your price should you choose to upgrade or select a more value-minded room.
+Please read below for the room options on San Cristobal which can affect your price should you want to select a more value-minded room.

 - All accommodations in the Galapagos (please see note below for upgrade and value options)